 Report: Sean McVay to return as Los Angeles Rams head coach in 2023

-Report: Sean McVay to return as Rams head coach in 2023 originally appeared on NBC Sports Bayarea
+Report: Sean McVay to return as Rams head coach in 2023 originally appeared on NBC Sports Philadelphia

 Sean McVay isn’t going anywhere.